OPV Device Structure: Layer Editing, Active Layers and Thickness

 The Layer editor has the following columns:

-4. Which layers should be active?
+4. Which OPV layers should be active?

 A common mistake when defining a device structure is to assume that all layers must be set as active simply because every layer conducts current.
 In reality, most transport or contact layers only conduct one type of carrier (either electrons or holes) and behave effectively like resistors.
 For example, in a standard P3HT:PCBM solar cell the PEDOT:PSS layer conducts only holes, while the Ca/Al contact conducts only electrons.
 Solving the full drift–diffusion equations (for both carrier types) in such layers does not make physical sense.